GeKo1990/AoC2025/README.md

-Great — here is a **clean, compliant, professional README** you can put at the root of your AoC repository.
-It follows Advent of Code copyright rules and looks good on GitHub.

----

 # 🎄 Advent of Code 2025 — My Solutions

 This repository contains **my personal solutions** for [Advent of Code 2025](https://adventofcode.com/2025), solved in Go.